-When parents of minor children part ways through separation or divorce, it is not uncommon for one or the other parent to eventually decide that he or she wants to relocate to a city that may be far away from the other parent.
+When parents of minor children part ways through separation or divorce, it is not uncommon for one parent to decide that he or she wants to relocate to another city that may be far away from the other parent.
 This may occur during the initial proceeding or after entry of the final judgment.
 The move may be to just another city or county within the same state, or it may be to a state halfway across the country.
 If the parents have equal time-sharing or even if one parent only has visitation rights, the matter of relocation creates serious legal issues that may require the assistance of an experienced Miami family law attorney.

 Relocation may arise for a variety of reasons.
 Perhaps one of the parents decides to move closer to other family members, such as parents or siblings, or remarries and their new spouse lives out of state or in a different city.
 Alternatively, a parent may receive a job offer in another location that they believe can significantly improve his or her economic well-being, as well as improve the quality of life for his or her children.

 Often, a divorce decree, final judgment of paternity, or a parenting agreement may directly address the matter of relocation.
 It is often wise for divorcing parents to think ahead of time of how they would handle relocation issues and spell out the requirements or conditions of such an eventuality, such as how much notice must be given, how time-sharing and parental responsibility rights would be adjusted under various scenarios, and so on.
 However, if these matters are not addressed ahead of time, parents must be aware of the laws that govern relocation with a minor child/children in their state.